Troy, New York: Politics, commerce and growth abound

-In addition to the strong presence of the early American steel industry, Troy was also a manufacturing center for shirts, shirtwaists, collars, and cuffs.
-In 1825, a local resident, Hannah Lord Montague, was tired of cleaning her blacksmith husband's shirts.
-She cut off the collars of her husband's shirts since only the collar was soiled, bound the edges and attached strings to hold them in place.
-(This also allowed the collars and cuffs to be starched separately.)
+In addition to the strong presence of the early American steel industry, Troy also was a manufacturing center for shirts, shirtwaists, detachable collars and cuffs.
+In 1825, local resident Hannah Lord Montague was tired of cleaning her blacksmith-husband's shirts.
+She cut off the collars of his shirts since only the collar was soiled, bound the edges and attached strings to hold the false collars in place.
+This also allowed the collars and cuffs to be starched separately.
 Montague's idea caught on and changed the fashion for American men's dress for a century.
-Her patented collars and cuffs were first manufactured by Maullin & Blanchard, which eventually was absorbed by Cluett, Peabody & Company.
-Cluett's "Arrow shirts" are still worn by men across the country.
+Her patented collars and cuffs first were manufactured by Maullin & Blanchard, which eventually was absorbed by Cluett, Peabody & Company.
+Cluett's Arrow brand shirts still are worn by men across the country.
 The large labor force required by the shirt manufacturing industry also produced in 1864 the nation's first female labor union, the Collar Laundry Union, founded in Troy by Kate Mullany.
 On February 23, 1864, 300 members of the union went on strike.
 After six days, the laundry owners gave in to their demands and raised wages 25%.
-Further developments arose in the industry, when in 1933, Sanford Cluett invented a process he called Sanforization, a process that shrinks cotton fabrics thoroughly and permanently.
+Further developments arose in the industry when, in 1933, Sanford Cluett invented a process he called Sanforization, a process that shrinks cotton fabrics thoroughly and permanently.
 Cluett, Peabody's last main plant in Troy, was closed in the 1980s, but the industrial output of the plant had long been transferred to facilities in the South.